A Hybrid Algorithm for Systems of Non-interacting Particles with an External Potential: Hybrid discretization

 AMAR is similar to an adaptive mesh refinement algorithm.
 In an adaptive mesh algorithm, regions requiring additional resolution are identified and a finer mesh is used in those regions.
 In AMAR, one switches to a higher-fidelity model in regions requiring more ``resolution" instead of refining the spatial mesh.
 In the AMAR approach, a description of the solution in terms of the SPDE is maintained over the entire domain while particle regions are defined only where needed.
 Once the system is initialized the evolution of the system is a three step process.
 First, the SPDE region is advanced over the entire domain using Eq. (\ref{eq:cont}).
 The SPDE region is then used to supply boundary conditions to advance the particle region.
 Finally, when both regions have been advanced in time, a synchronization operation is performed to construct a composite solution to the system.

 Constructing an AMAR hybrid involves a number of elements.
 We need to define how to map between different representations of the solution.
 We need to define a synchronization procedure that corrects results of advancing the SPDE and particle regions sequentially to obtain a composite solution.
 Finally, we need to determine where the finer-scale model is required; i.e., when the SPDE model does not provide a sufficiently accurate representation of the system.
 One potential criterion here would be simply maintaining positivity of the solution.
 However, this assumes that the SPDE representation is adequate up until the point when the solution becomes negative.
 We will explore this issue in more detail and suggest alternative criteria in the next section.
 The mapping from the particle representation to the SPDE representation is straightforward.
 We view the particles as point particles so we can define the SPDE representation as the number of particles in the cell divided by the cell volume.
 The mapping from the SPDE representation to a particle representation is not unique.
 Here we will view the problem of mapping from SPDE to particles as a conditional sampling problem, namely, we want to generate a random set of particles that are, at least approximately, consistent with the SPDE representation.
 Given the SPDE description we can compute the number of particle in each cell.
-Those particle are then assigned random locations within the cell where we assume that the particles are uniformly distributed in the cell.
-We note that, in general, the number of particles in a cell may not be an integer.
+Those particle are then assigned random locations within the cell where we assume that the particles are uniformly distributed in the cell for the case when there is no external potential.
+When an external potential is included the sampling needs to be modified, as discussed in Appendix A. We note that, in general, the number of particles in a cell may not be an integer.
 If this occurs we use a probabilistic approach to define the particles.
 Specifically, if a cell contains $\ell + \alpha$ particles where $\ell \, \epsilon \, \mathbb{Z}$ and $\alpha \, \epsilon \, (0,1)$ then we first insert $\ell$ particles as described above.
 We then choose a random number $\beta$ from the uniform distribution on $[0,1]$.
 If $\alpha \leq \beta$ then we insert an additional particle; otherwise we do not.
 This procedure preserves the expected value of the number of particles in the system but is not strictly conservative.